 As NJ Transit’s first Customer Advocate & Chief Customer Experience Officer, I have received appreciation from my colleagues for leading high-profile, customer-centric operations, research, and sustainability initiatives.
-I have enhanced the customer experience throughout the 5,300-square mile area served by the nation’s third-largest transit agency.
+See how I’ve enhanced customer experience throughout the 5,300 square miles served by the 3rd-largest US transit agency.

 1. Led COVID-19 Task Force.